jgathogo/Tizi-Tracker/README.md

-# Tizi Log
+# Tizi Tracker

 A versatile and modern fitness tracker designed for all types of activities.
-Whether you are following a strict 5x5 strength program, going for a run, skipping, or doing a custom workout, Tizi Log helps you capture every session with ease.
+Whether you are following a strict 5x5 strength program, going for a run, skipping, or doing a custom workout, Tizi Tracker helps you capture every session with ease.

 ## Key Modules